ActiveState/cli/readme.md

  * Do not commit untested code (meaning tests exist for the code, and the tests pass)
  * To run code without building run `go run state/state.go <your command>`
  * To run all tests use `make test`

+# Deploying an Update

+Running `make build` will generate the update bits.

+When update bits exist you can deploy them using `go run scripts/update-deployer/main.go`.

+You will need to set the following env vars:
+ * AWS_ACCESS_KEY_ID
+ * AWS_SECRET_ACCESS_KEY

+The rest of the configuration is hard-coded in scripts/update-deployer/main.go and should generally not be changed.